olezaErshov/CurrencyTask/README.md

 ## Endpoints:

-1. http://0.0.0.0:8000/api/v1/auth/sign-in -- You need to use this endpoint firstly to get access for other endpoints.
+1. http://0.0.0.0:8000/api/v1/auth/sign-in (POST) -- You need to use this endpoint firstly to get access for other endpoints.
 In body you need to write user login and password like that:
    {
    "login": "oleg",
    "password": "pass1"